 The process is fairly simple and only takes about 10 minutes to make the bread dough and get it set up for the first rise.

 Following the recipe add the salt, sugar and yeast to the flour.
 Whisking it all together to make sure everything is equally distributed.

-The last step is to place the bread dough in an oiled bowl and cover with plastic wrap.
-Place the bowl on your counter away from drafts and allow it to rise for 12 -16 hours.
+The last step is to place the bread dough in an oiled bowl and cover it with plastic wrap.
+Place the bowl on your counter away from drafts for the initial rise.

 When the first rise is done, the bread dough should look like this.
 The dough may rise a little more, than fall a little.
 That’s normal, don’t worry.

 The first step is to lightly flour a countertop and place the bread dough on the floured area.
 At this point, you are going to begin adding additional flour to the bread until the dough is no longer wet and sticky.